 Weather permitting, students normally spend at least part of each day doing fieldwork, either as part of their class work or for individual or group projects.

-Not all courses are offered every year; visit Courses on the Iowa Lakeside Laboratory website or consult summer course offerings at the University of Iowa or the other Regent institutions to learn which courses will be offered during a particular summer session.
+Not all courses are offered every year; visit Course Catalog on the Iowa Lakeside Laboratory website or consult summer course offerings at the University of Iowa or the other Regent institutions to learn which courses will be offered during a particular summer session.

 Teaching and research facilities include eight laboratory buildings, a library, and a lecture hall.
 Living accommodations include cottages, motel-style units, and a large mess hall.
 All students are encouraged to stay at Lakeside while they are taking courses to derive full advantage of its educational, professional, and social life.